Are Free Password Managers Safe?Posted By : Ken Colburn of Data Doctors on November 3, 2019

 Are free password managers safe to use?

 This question was answered on November 3, 2019.
+Much of the information contained herein may have changed since posting.

 Everyone has heard the advice that you need to use long, complex passwords that are unique to each account that you use.
 Unless you only have one or two online accounts, the only way to adhere to these security measures is to use some form of password manager.